Nathan Beaulieu: Junior

+Professional

 Beaulieu made his professional debut in the 2012–13 season with the Canadiens' American Hockey League (AHL) affiliate, the Hamilton Bulldogs.
-He later played his first NHL game with the Canadiens on March 30, 2013.
+He later played his first NHL game with the Canadiens on March 30, 2013 versus the New York Rangers.

 In his fifth season with the Canadiens in 2017–18, Beaulieu posted career highs in his second full NHL year, appearing in 74 games with 4 goals and 24 points.

-As an impending restricted free agent from the Canadiens, on June 17, 2017, Beaulieu was traded by Montreal to the Buffalo Sabres in exchange for the Sabres' third-round pick in the 2017 NHL Entry Draft.
+As an impending restricted free agent from the Canadiens, on June 17, 2017, Beaulieu was traded by Montreal to the Buffalo Sabres in exchange for the Sabres' third-round pick in the 2017 NHL entry draft.
 On July 31, 2017, he was signed to a two-year $4.8 million contract with the Sabres.

 During his second season with the Sabres in 2018–19, Beaulieu's role was reduced and was regularly a healthy scratch.
 Through the mid-point of the season, Beaulieu requested to be traded due to his limited play while in a contract year.
-He remained with the team featuring in 30 games for 7 points before he was ultimately dealt by the Sabres at the trade deadline to the Winnipeg Jets for a six-round pick in the 2019 NHL Entry Draft on February 25, 2019.
+He remained with the team featuring in 30 games for 7 points before he was ultimately dealt by the Sabres at the trade deadline to the Winnipeg Jets for a six-round pick in the 2019 NHL entry draft on February 25, 2019.

 With Beaulieu approaching arbitration rights as a restricted free agent the Jets declined to tender a qualifying offer, releasing him as a free agent on June 25, 2019.
 On July 1, 2019, Beaulieu opted to re-sign with the Jets on a cheaper one-year, $1 million contract.
-Later that season, on February 16, 2020, Beaulieu scored his first goal as a Winnipeg Jet- the game-winner- in a 3-2 home ice victory against the Chicago Blackhawks.
+Later that season, on February 16, 2020, Beaulieu scored his first goal as a Winnipeg Jet- the game-winner- in a 3–2 home ice victory against the Chicago Blackhawks.